 overall, L73.15.2_transpc002.jpg.
 Brooklyn Museum photograph

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Carved jadeite plaque, trapezoidal in form and crowned at the top with a triangle on the right and curved scroll on the left; parallel lines below are carved in relief and there is a small, round indentation near the top.
 This object has been identified with headdress ornaments depicted on incised celts, and the form has been interpreted as a corn symbol.
-Since there are no drill holes, it was probably not attached to a garment or headdress but was more likely placed in a burial as a ritual object.
+There are drill holes indicating that it was probably attached to a headdress.

 Text by GdeH 9/2011:

-During the time of the Olmec civilization (800-500 B.C.E.), the first maize imagery appears in the tropical lowlands of south-central Mexico in what are today’s states of Vera Cruz and Tabasco.
+During the time of the Olmec civilization (800-500 B.C.E.), the first maize imagery appears in the tropical lowlands of south-central Mexico in what are today’s states of Veracruz and Tabasco.
 This Olmec jade amuletic plaque is carved in the shape of what is believed to be a corn symbol.
-Images carved on ancient Olmec celts show plaques such as this worn in headdress ornaments, however, since there are no holes to facilitate attachment, this plaque was more likely used as a ritual burial object.
+Images carved on ancient Olmec celts show plaques such as this worn in headdress ornaments, a function confirmed by the drill holes on the back and sides to facilitate attachment.
 Precious jade used as a medium to depict a corn stalk suggests that corn, and its attendant symbolism, was associated with the ruling elite.